Open PhD topics

-The project is led by Mark Ryan, Flavio Garcia and David Oswald.
-Our project partners HP Labs are also devoting time to the project, and the PhD students and postdocs working on the project will have the opportunity to work with them.
+The project is led by David Oswald.
+Our industrial project partners are also devoting time to the project, and the PhD student will have the opportunity to work with them.
 More info on the project can be found on the website.

-Studentship: The studentship covers a stipend, and their tuition fees based on UK/EU fees.
-One studentship is funded by the School of Computer Science.
-The project will additionally cover a laptop, equipment, software and travel to attend conferences and summer schools.
+Studentship: The studentship covers a stipend and tuition fees based on home student rates.
+The studentship is funded by the School of Computer Science.

 Eligibility: Candidates from most countries are welcome to apply.
-However, the studentship does not cover the full tuition fees for non-UK/EU students.
+However, the studentship does not cover the full tuition fees for overseas students.
 Candidates should have a good background in computer science.
-One of the studentships will focus on evaluating the security of hardware anchors; suitable candidates will have a strong background in low-level hardware and programming.
-The other studentship will focus on authentication applications; good candidates will have a background in applied crypto, protocol design and analysis.
+One focus will be on improving and evaluating the security of capabilty architectures; suitable candidates will hence need a strong background in system-level programming (e.g. using C or C++).
+We also expect a first-class UG or PG degree in a relevant subject (e.g. computer science or electrical engineering).

 How to apply: There is no deadline for applying.
-The PhD candidate is expected to start in September or October 2019.
+The PhD candidate is expected to start in spring or summer 2021.
 We will process applications as they arrive until a suitable candidate is found, therefore we advise you to apply as soon as possible.
-To apply, please send your CV, a transcript with a list of courses and grades, and a description of your research interests to Mark Ryan, Flavio Garcia and David Oswald.
+To apply, please send your CV, a transcript with a list of courses and grades, and a description of your research interests to d.f.oswald (at) bham.ac.uk.